procheneale/personal-website/content/sections/about/about.md

 imageAlt: "Paul's Profile Picture"
 ---

-Allow me to introduce myself.
 My name is Paul and I enjoy creating software on the cloud.
 My passion for the cloud began when I created my first neural network using Google Colab.

 Over the past few years, I worked on projects revolving around Big Data, Machine Learning, and Computer Vision.

 Currently, I have the privelege of working with Amazon Web Services as a Cloud Engineer.
-I focus on providing best practices, architecting, and building services living in the cloud.
+I focus on providing best practices, architecting, and building services on the cloud.